davyhermanus/Salaryprediction/README.md

 Watch the video on YouTube:
 [![Alt text](https://img.youtube.com/vi/xl0N7tHiwlw/hqdefault.jpg)](https://youtu.be/xl0N7tHiwlw)
 [https://youtu.be/xl0N7tHiwlw](https://youtu.be/xl0N7tHiwlw)

-I added the dataset from https://insights.stackoverflow.com/survey I leard from this video and I put the code streamlit to heroku
+I learned from this video.
+Thanks! and then,I added the dataset from https://insights.stackoverflow.com/survey My idea is to put the python lybrary code streamlit to heroku